build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 >**📝 NOTE:**
 > In order to ensure that Docker wasn't trying to help us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
 Therefore the `dns` entry in `/etc/nsswitch.conf` won't do anything on these hosts.

+### Disclaimer: Turns out, this isn't true multicast

+First, there is more than one way to do this.
+We planned on using Avahi regardless of the route we took in implementing multicast name resolution.

+Option 1: Use Avahi on each of the hosts to generate the multicast packets, but install some other routing software that understands multicast protocols on the routers so those packets could traverse our internet.

+Option 2: Install Avahi on _both_ the routers and the hosts and use it to route multicast packets.

+We truly wanted to try implementing option 1 to show how it could be done, but we ran into a whole batch of problems.
+At the end of the day, this solution isn't really used on the internet as a whole.

+It turns out, when routing packets across an internet, Avahi doesn't use multicast, but instead performs a proxy lookup.
+The routers receive the name resolution packets and then make their own queries to discover the address for the destination name.

 ## Using Multicast to Resolve Names Between 2 Hosts on the Same Network

 First, let's check to make sure `avahi-daemon` is already running on our hosts.
-Go ahead and `hopon host-c` and run `ps -aux` to get a list of processes that are currently running on the host.
+Go ahead and `hopon host-c` and run `ps aux` to get a list of processes that are currently running on the host.

 ```bash
 root@host-c:/# ps aux | grep avahi